AndrewHui/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users have the functions of registration, login, reading details of products, adding products to cart, and purchasing products using stripe.
+Admins have additional access of creating new products and new categories.

 ## Setup